 Cruising Spots & Gay Sauna in Helsinki

-All traditional sauna in Finland are separated by sex and guests will be naked.
-Gay travelers should take care not to confuse gay sauna’s versus traditional sauna here as it would be extremely awkward to make advances in a traditional sauna in Helsinki – which are about health and relaxation rather than sex.
+All traditional saunas in Finland are separated by sex, and guests will be naked.
+Gay travelers should take care not to confuse gay saunas versus traditional saunas here as it would be extremely awkward to make advances in a traditional sauna in Helsinki – which are about health and relaxation rather than sex.
 Maybe brush up on your gay sauna etiquette before you go!

-- Sauna Vogue – The only gay sauna in Helsinki with two sauna rooms, a steam room, video room, dark room and a bar.
-Sauna Vogue is well-known for its modern facilities and cheaper entrance for under 26’s (only 10€ on Friday), but rather ironically in Helsinki gay sauna’s are not in vogue with more people preferring nightclubs and hook-up apps.
+The only gay sauna in Helsinki with two sauna rooms, a steam room, a video room, a dark room and a bar.
+Sauna Vogue is well-known for its modern facilities and cheaper entrance for those under 26’s (only 10€ on Friday), but rather ironically, in Helsinki, gay saunas are not in vogue, with more people preferring nightclubs and hookup apps.

-- Keltainen Ruusu – Helsinki’s largest sex shop with that also doubles as a cruising space with dark rooms, slings, and gloryholes popular until around 7 am for those leaving the Helsinki gay clubs still wanting more.
+Helsinki’s largest sex shop, also doubles as a cruising space with dark rooms, slings, and gloryholes popular until around 7 am for those leaving the Helsinki gay clubs still wanting more.